 Revolution Slider makes it easy for your to create custom sliders by adding in options for just about everything.
 Choose your slide delay, navigation arrows, slider location (add margins), add media layers, select slide transition and more all using the drop-down menus throughout the plugin.

-Add text, images and videos with a few clicks of your mouse.
+Add text, links, images and videos with a few clicks of your mouse.
 This gives you the ability to create information rich slides that your readers and clients will be able to identify with.
 Plus each of these media types is added as its own layer with unique animations, timing and styles that you set using Revolution Sliders super options.

 Revolution Slider Guide

 First you’ll nee to get a copy of the Slider Revolution WordPress Plugin.
 After you’ve installed the plugin, it should add a menu item to your main WordPress dashboard.
 Now you can start building your sliders!

 You have two options – begin from scratch, or snag a free export file from the Revolution Slider demo to help get you started (just click on the “Example Files” link on the right upper section of their site).
 If you choose to import a sample slider, click on the Import button, browse for your sample file and click Upload.
 This should add the sample slider and all of it’s settings so you can use it as a base for a new slider.